The Norwegian real estate market is a regulated and stable market, characterized by a high rate of ownership and high-quality standards.

 As mentioned, there are large price differences across different areas of Norway.
 In general, urban areas are more expensive.
 Oslo is the most expensive, followed by urban areas in the greater Oslo region.

-Below you can see a list of the most expensive counties in Norway based on official figures from 2019, looking at the average price per square meter for a family home.
+Below you can see a list of the most expensive municipalities in Norway based on official figures from 2021, looking at the average price per square meter for a family home.

 |County||Price per square meter (NOK)|